 - To constantly strive to improve resident’s services

 - To invest in staff, developing their skills so that the residents’ services can improve

 How are we organised?

 The Charity Trustees are elected as representatives of the Free Churches of Coventry, or are co-opted for their particular knowledge or skills.
 They are responsible for the management of the home.

-The Board is chaired by Mr Kenneth Holmes RIBA and the other trustees are Mr Peter Amery, Mr Rod Drew MBE, Mrs Margaret Dunwoody, Mr David Mills, Mr Robert Kemble, Mr Simon Pudsey, Mr Richard Perry and Mrs Verity Tiff.
+The Board is chaired by Mr Kenneth Holmes RIBA and the other trustees are Mr Rod Drew MBE, Mrs Margaret Dunwoody, Mr David Mills, Mr Robert Kemble, Mr Simon Pudsey, Mr Richard Perry, Mrs Verity Tiff and Joan Wilkins.

 Our Care Manager Mrs Lesley Eaton has a Diploma in Welfare Studies, holds the Registered Managers Award, and has attained NVQ Level 4 in Care and NVQ Level 5 in Management.

 Lesley is responsible for the day to day management of the home.

 Our Activities Organiser arranges a varied programme to cover individual requirements and group participation events.
 Entertainment is also provided by local volunteer groups, Churches and professional artists.

 Optional devotions are led by our Chaplain, and a team of volunteers and services normally take place on Sundays and Wednesdays.